slaxor/nezu/README.md

 *BIGFATALPHAWARNING:*
  This hasn`t been fully tested yet.
 So if your working on a nuclear plant or so, go back to sleep this will be a lower risk

+This Software is released under the Terms of General Public License.
+You can find a copy of it in this project [here](gpl3.txt "GPLv3 Text")